zig-gamedev/zig-gamedev/README.md

 #### [pix](libs/common/pix3.zig)

 This is a simple libarary that lets you mark named events on the GPU timeline.
 Those events can be then anaylzed in PIX.
-Additionaly, you can programmatically record PIX traces to file.
+Additionaly, you can programmatically record PIX traces to a file.
+Note, that this library does not require WinPixEventRuntime.dll to work.
 Following operations are supported:

 * beginCapture, endCapture
-* setMarkerOnCommandList, setMarkerOnCommandQueue
-* beginEventOnCommandList, endEventOnCommandList
+* beginEventOnCommandList, endEventOnCommandList, setMarkerOnCommandList
-* beginEventOnCommandQueue, endEventOnCommandQueue
+* beginEventOnCommandQueue, endEventOnCommandQueue, setMarkerOnCommandQueue

 #### [tracy](libs/common/tracy.zig)

+This is a simple libarary that lets you mark named events on the CPU timeline.
+Those events can be then anaylzed in [Tracy](https://github.com/wolfpld/tracy) profiler.